hunyadi/javabind/README.md

 ## C++ unsigned integer types

 Unsigned integers are not supported in Java.
+However, it is possible to marshal a C++ unsigned integer type to a compatible Java signed integer type.
+Two modes are supported.
+Conversions for C++ unsigned types are disabled by default, and require explicit opt-in.

+### Signed cast

+Signed cast assigns the value of a C++ unsigned integer type to a Java signed integer type of the same width, copying all bits.
+You can opt in to signed cast by defining the preprocessor symbol `JAVABIND_INTEGER_SIGNED_CAST` (or enabling the CMake option `JAVABIND_INTEGER_SIGNED_CAST`).

+### Widening conversion

-However, it is possible to marshal a C++ unsigned integer type to a wider Java signed integer type such that the target type can accommodate all values the source type can assume.
-Widening conversions are disabled by default.
+Widening converts the value of a C++ unsigned integer type to a wider Java signed integer type such that the target type can accommodate all values the source type can assume.
 You can opt in to convert unsigned integers to a wider Java type by defining the preprocessor symbol `JAVABIND_INTEGER_WIDENING_CONVERSION` (or enabling the CMake option `JAVABIND_INTEGER_WIDENING_CONVERSION`).

 If enabled, the following integer type conversions take place: